Large and very singular solutions to semilinear elliptic equations: Introduction and main results

-As the indirect confirmation of the validity of the above conjecture we consider the second main result of this paper about the necessity of Dini condition \eqref{1.24} for the existence of a very singular (v.s.) solution to equations of structure \eqref{1.17}.
-Let us remind that a v.s. solution was firstly discovered as a nonegative solution of semilinear parabolic equation:
+We conjecture that the Dini condition \eqref{1.24} is also a necessary condition for the uniqueness of the large solution.
+As an indirect confirmation of the validity of this conjecture we consider the second main result of this paper about the necessity of the Dini condition \eqref{1.24} for the existence of a very singular (v.s.) solution to equations of structure \eqref{1.17}.
+Let us remind that a v.s. solution was first discovered as a nonnegative solution of the semilinear parabolic equation: